 Seasonality factors cause Corby's operating results to fluctuate from quarter to quarter.
-Sales are typically strong in the first and second quarters, while first-quarter sales (January, February and March) usually decline after the end of the retail holiday season.
+Sales are typically strong in the first and second quarters, while third-quarter sales (January, February and March) usually decline after the end of the retail holiday season.
 Fourth-quarter sales typically increase again with the onset of warmer weather, as consumers tend to increase their purchasing levels during the summer season.
-Notably, the COVID-19 pandemic has had a dramatic impact on consumption and shipment patterns as well as sales, marketing and administrative expenses, impacting quarter over quarter comparability.
+Notably, the COVID-19 pandemic continues to have a lingering effect on consumption and shipment patterns as well as sales, marketing and administrative expenses, impacting quarter over quarter comparability.